Xunnamius/black-flag/README.md

 ### Declaratively Build Deep Command Hierarchies ✨

-Black Flag provides first-class support for authoring sprawling deeply nested tree-like structures of commands and child commands.
+Black Flag provides first-class support for authoring simple one-off executables _and_ sprawling deeply nested tree-like structures of commands and child commands alike.

-No more pleading with `yargs::commandDir` to behave.
+No more pleading with `yargs::commandDir()` to behave.
 Less wrestling with positional parameters.
 Less tap-dancing around footguns.
 And no more dealing with help text that unexpectedly changes depending on the OS or the presence of aliases.